Benrobo/nexusai/README.md

 yarn dev
 ```

-It should start the APP server on `http://localhost:4000` successfully.
+It should start the web app on `http://localhost:4000` successfully.

 ### CHATBOT (CLIENT)